These checklists will help you get ready for your arrival on campus. Make sure to check deadlines and due dates for all required paperwork.

 Before Orientation: All Students

-- Check your Mount Holyoke email account at least weekly.
-Important information about housing, course registration, events, and important campus communication will be sent to this email.
+- Monitor your Mount Holyoke email account at least weekly.
+Important information about things like housing and registration will be sent to this email.

 - Update your MHC email password from the temporary password sent in May and enter a Recovery Email so you can use self-service to change your password if needed through the MHC Password Profile Page.

-- Log into my.mtholyoke and explore the site.
-This is where you will access student events, course registration and many campus resources.
+- Log into your my.mtholyoke account using your MHC credentials and explore the site.
+This is where you will access course registration and other resources.

 Personal and Contact Information

-- Submit your name recording, cell phone number and both emergency and missing-persons contacts via my.mtholyoke (see “Demographics & Contact Info” on the self-service menu for students) between May 11 and August 1 for fall admits; between late-October and early-January for spring admits.
+- Submit your name recording, cell phone number and both emergency and missing-persons contacts via my.mtholyoke (see “Demographics & Contact Info” on the self-service menu for students) between May 16 and August 1 for students starting classes in the fall semester; between late-October and early-January for students starting classes in the spring semester.

-- Complete the Personal Data Form by August 30 for fall admits and by December 1 for spring admits.
+- Complete the Personal Data Form by August 30 for students starting classes in the fall semester; by December 1 for student starting classes in the spring semester.

 - Take the New Student Survey!
-This survey helps the College better understand the academic and social programmatic needs of our entering students, so please take the time to inform as about your expectations for your college experience.
+This survey helps the College better understand the academic and social programmatic needs of our entering students, so please take the time to inform us about your hopes for your college experience.
 You will receive an email invitation August 1 to take the survey.
-This invitation will go to your MHC email, not a personal one.
-Email Liz Laird with any questions.
+Email Institutional Research with any questions.

-- Review the First Year Guide to prepare for advising and registration.
+- Review the Academic Guide for New Students to prepare for advising and registration.

 - Complete all applicable placement exams.

-- Complete your online advisor questionnaire from May 14-June 30 for fall admits and between late-October and by December 1 for spring admits.
+- Complete your online advisor questionnaire from May 16-June 30 for students starting classes in the fall and between late-October and by December 1 for students starting classes in the spring.
 Spring admits should answer both the "New Student's Initial Info for Advisor" questionnaire and the "Summer Activities" questionnaire available in my.mtholyoke's Inform Your Advisor self-service function.

-- Participate in (optional) advising video chats in the summer for fall admits and email advising at the end of October for spring admits.
+- Participate in (optional) advising video chats in the summer for students starting classes in the fall and email advising at the end of October for students starting classes in the spring.

-- If you are considering a career in a health profession (Medicine, Veterinary, Nursing, Physician Assistant, Public Health, Physical Therapy, Optometry, etc.), please review this web page and contact our pre-health advisor, Katie Lipp.
-She can discuss which classes you should register for.
+- If you are considering a career in a health profession (Medicine, Veterinary, Nursing, Physician Assistant, Public Health, Physical Therapy, Optometry, etc.), please review this web page and contact our pre-health office at email@example.com to discuss which classes you should register for.

 - Submit your First Year Seminar preferences!
-Fall admits will receive more information via email in mid-June.
-Spring admits will receive instructions in mid-October via email for submitting their preferences.
+Students starting classes in the fall will receive more information via email on May 18; your preferences will be due May 26.
+Students starting classes in the spring will receive instructions in mid-October via email for submitting their preferences.

-- Register for classes during the July registration period for fall admits and, for spring admits, in November.
-(All students should check "Approvals, Holds, and Registration Access times" in my.mtholyoke to get the exact date and time range during which they can register.
-These times will be posted in early July for fall admits and early November for spring admits.)
+- Register for classes during the June 23 – July 1 registration period for students starting classes in the fall and, for students starting classes in the spring admits, in November.
+New students should check "Approvals, Holds, and Registration Access times" in my.mtholyoke in mid-June (students starting classes in the fall) or early November (students starting classes in the spring) to get the exact date and time range during which you can register.

-- Starting in May (exact date TBD), complete all health forms by July 1 for fall admits and December 1 for spring admits.
-Students will not be allowed to pick up keys or check into housing if Health Forms have not been received by College Health Services.
+- Starting on May 16, complete all health forms by July 1 for students starting classes in the fall and December 1 for students starting classes in the spring.
+You will not be allowed to pick up your keys or check into housing if Health Forms have not been received by College Health Services.
 Note: Varsity athletes must submit the sports clearance packet and meet all health requirements prior to July 1.

-- Make arrangements for all prescription medications to be transferred to the Community, Walgreens Pharmacy for delivery to Pattie Groves Health Center for ease of pick up.
+- Make arrangements for all prescription medications to be transferred to the Community, A Walgreens Pharmacy for delivery to Mount Holyoke's Pattie Groves Health Center for ease of pick up.

-- Enroll in the student health insurance plan or submit the health insurance waiver request by July 31 or January 5 for spring admits if you have family health insurance that will meet the Massachusetts minimum coverage criteria (domestic students only).
+- Enroll in the student health insurance plan or submit a health insurance waiver request by July 31 for students starting classes in the fall or January 5 for students starting classes in the spring if you have family health insurance that will meet the Massachusetts minimum coverage criteria (Domestic students only).
 Enrollment for spring/summer coverage opens in December.

 - Notify Student Financial Services of any outside scholarships you may be receiving.

-- Check Financial Aid Online and submit all missing financial aid documents if you haven't done so already, (Financial Aid Online will be available to incoming students May 15.)
-Domestic students complete federal loan counseling and loan promissory notes online at studentloans.gov.
-International students complete loan documents when they arrive on campus.
+- Check Financial Aid Online and submit all missing financial aid documents if you haven't done so already (Financial Aid Online will be available to incoming students May 15).

 - Review the new student information provided by Residential Life.

 - Complete your housing form in Residence.
-The application will be available May 16 and due June 23 for fall admits and open November 1 and due December 1 for spring admits.
+The application will be available May 16 and due June 24 for students starting classes in the fall and open November 1 and due December 1 for students starting classes in the spring.

 - Review Student Property Insurance information.